Key Takeaways

 Yes!
 According to the bill, a "specified tax-favored retirement plan" means a plan, program or arrangement that is tax-qualified.
 This may include a 401(k) or other plans qualified under sections 401(a), 403(a), 403(b), 408(k), 408(p), or 457(b) of the IRS.

 What this means is that employers should consider the options.
-While the lack of an employer match might sound attractive for employers, many employers may be better off providing a match to employer contributions in the form of a 401(k) plan.
-For example, employer contributions to 401(k) plans are tax deductible as long as they don’t exceed limits set by the IRS.
+While the lack of an employer match might sound attractive to employers, many employers may be better off providing a match to employer contributions in the form of a 401(k) plan.
+For example, employer contributions to 401(k) plans are tax-deductible as long as they don’t exceed limits set by the IRS.
 What’s more, some 401(k) plan administrative fees are also tax-deductible.

 Consider the benefits of a 401(k) for your employees

-Roth IRA holders can only contribute up to $6,000 ($7,000 if age 50 and over) per year in 2020 and 2021 (the same limits apply to traditional IRA).
-However, many employees—including high-earning individuals and those close to retirement age—may be better served by a 401(k), which allows higher contribution rates.
-In 2023, contribution limits for employees in a 401(k) plan are $22,500.
-Employees aged 50 or older can take advantage of catch-up contributions, meaning they can contribute an additional $7,500, for a total of $30,000.
+For example, Roth IRA holders can only contribute up to $7,000 ($8,000 if age 50 and over) in 2024 (the same limits apply to traditional IRA).
+Many employees—including high-earning individuals and those close to retirement age—may be better served by a 401(k), which allows much higher contribution rates.
+In 2024, contribution limits for employees in a 401(k) plan is $23,000.
+Employees aged 50 or older can take advantage of catch-up contributions, meaning they can contribute an additional $7,500, for a total of $30,500.

 It’s important to weigh your retirement plan options.
 Not only does a 401(k) potentially provide tax incentives, it can also help your employees save more for their futures.
 How can a low-cost 401(k) retirement savings plan match the needs of your small and medium-sized business?
 Human Interest is here to help.